-This module develops students’ ability to understand the microeconomics principles and concepts.
-Students are taught to analyse and apply these concepts to business decision-making.
+This module develops learner's ability to understand the microeconomics principles and concepts.
+Learners are taught to analyse and apply these concepts to business decision-making.
 Topics include theory of supply and demand, theory of the firm and production, and market structures.

 Macroeconomics [30 hours]

-This module develops students’ ability to understand the economic environment and teaches them to analyse and evaluate current economic issues and policies.
+This module develops learner's ability to understand the economic environment and teaches them to analyse and evaluate current economic issues and policies.
 Topics taught include the theory of national income, monetary and fiscal policies, inflation and international trade.

 Introduction To Business Finance [30 hours]

-This module provides students with an overview of the players in the financial industry, and an understanding of basic financial management concepts.
+This module provides learners with an overview of the players in the financial industry, and an understanding of basic financial management concepts.
 Topics include time value of money and valuation of shares and bonds.

 Capital Investment & Working Capital Management [30 hours]

-This module equips students with the skills to evaluate long-term capital investment options that maximise shareholders’ value as well as short term financing options for business needs.
+This module equips learners with the skills to evaluate long-term capital investment options that maximise shareholders’ value as well as short term financing options for business needs.
 Topics include capital budgeting, short-term financing, accounts receivables and inventory management.

 Corporate Finance Analysis [30 hours]

-This module provides students with an in-depth understanding of the different forms of business organisations, as well as the roles that bond and equity markets play in corporate finance.
+This module provides learners with an in-depth understanding of the different forms of business organisations, as well as the roles that bond and equity markets play in corporate finance.
 Topics covered include advanced techniques in time value of money, bond structure and dividend payout policy.

 Capital Structure Analysis [30 hours]

-This module equips students with in-depth understanding of risk and return, cost of capital and the trade-offs leading to an optimal capital structure.
+This module equips learners with in-depth understanding of risk and return, cost of capital and the trade-offs leading to an optimal capital structure.
 Various factors such as corporate taxes and bankruptcy costs and their impact on the outcome of corporate financing activities will also be explored.

 Cost Accounting [30 hours]

-This module develops students’ ability to understand the activities in a manufacturing environment, the procedures used to measure and control key cost elements, and costing practices.
+This module develops learner's ability to understand the activities in a manufacturing environment, the procedures used to measure and control key cost elements, and costing practices.
 Topics include cost concepts and systems, accounting for materials, labour and factory overheads, job order costing, process costing, variable and absorption costing, and standard costing.

 Management Accounting [30 hours]